kaband/PSMame-Screensaver/README.md

    * I recommend using Romlister instead to generate your list of roms.
 Export from romlister in txt format with only the name of the rom included.
 Use that file as your rom path list source.  https://www.waste.org/~winkles/ROMLister/
  * Config Path - Location of the MAME config files. ex. c:\mame\cfg
  * NVRAM Path - Location of the MAME NVRAM files. ex. c:\mame\nvram
- * Run Time - Amount of time in seconds to run ROM.
+ * Run Time - Amount of time in seconds to run game.
- * Volume - Volume of running ROM.
+ * Volume - Volume of running game.
  * Arguments - Any additional arguments you want to pass to mame executable.
  * Save button - Click this button once your configuration is set to save your settings.
  * Load Defaults button - Resets all settings to default, but will not take effect until it is saved.